-The Compensation Committee ("Committee") believes that our executive management team continues to foster a unique culture that has firmly established EOG as the leader in the exploration and production industry.
-In particular, our shift in focus to "premium" wells has further established EOG as the industry leader in generating high return organic growth.
-We constantly refine our proprietary drilling and completion technology and processes to lower costs and improve well productivity.
-Under the leadership of our executive management team, EOG has enhanced shareholder value by continuing to focus on a sustainable business model to compete with the best companies across all sectors of the market.
-The following are key highlights of our achievements in 2018:
+This Compensation Discussion and Analysis focuses on EOG's 2019 compensation programs, actions and outcomes relative to our 2019 performance.
+The Compensation Committee ("Committee") believes that our executive management team continues to foster a unique culture that has firmly established EOG as a leader in the exploration and production industry.
+In particular, our shift in focus to "premium" wells has further established EOG as the industry leader in generating high-return organic growth.
+We constantly refine our proprietary drilling and completion technology and processes to lower costs and improve well productivity, while developing our assets at a disciplined pace that avoids exceeding our learning curve.
+Under the leadership of our executive management team, EOG continues to focus on a sustainable business model, which will allow us to weather market volatility and thrive over the long term.
+The following are key highlights of our achievements in 2019:

-- Continued our focus on "premium" wells, requiring at least a 30% direct after-tax rate of return at a \$40/Bbl crude oil price and \$2.50/Mcf natural gas price. - Delivered crude oil production growth of 19% while generating 15% return on capital employed ("ROCE"). - Grew our net income 32%, generated \$1.7 billion of free cash flow and increased our dividend by 31%. - Added significant new "premium" quality resource potential. - Reduced well costs 3% in 2018 and took steps to further reduce well costs in 2019, with a goal to be one of the lowest cost oil producers globally. - Maintained a strong balance sheet, ending the year with a net debt-to-total capitalization ratio of 19%. - Continued our commitment to safety and the environment by releasing our inaugural Sustainability Report.
+- Continued our focus on "premium" wells, requiring at least a 30% direct after-tax rate of return at a \$40/Bbl crude oil price and \$2.50/Mcf natural gas price. - Exceeded our production targets despite spending less than expected while generating a 12% return on capital employed ("ROCE"). - Generated \$1.9 billion of free cash flow and increased our dividend by 31%. - Added significant "premium" quality plays in multiple basins. - Reduced well costs 7% in 2019 and took steps to further reduce well costs in 2020, with a goal to be one of the lowest-cost oil producers globally. - Maintained a strong balance sheet, ending the year with a net debt-to-total capitalization ratio of 13%. - Continued our commitment to safety and the environment, reducing our recordable incident rate, oil spill rates and methane and GHG intensity rates below lowest previous levels.